airpair/why-should-you-sponsor-airpairs-writing-competition/post.md

 *Let us know if there you would like to be exposed through other channels.*

 ###What other like minded companies are participating?
+We already have a few partners sponsoring $500 prizes for the best post about their company's technology.
 Consult [our competition page](https://www.airpair.com/100k-writing-competition) to see who is participating.

 ###Case Studies